wasauce/AirCloud-arduino/README.md

    Connect the USB cable to the AirCloud and to a power source.

    The AirCloud should now light up with 4 purple lights.
-If it does not -- hit the reset button on the back (see instructions below for how to reset)
+If it does not -- hit the reset button on the back (see instructions below for how to reset).
+Most of you will need to hit the reset button.

    ![IMG_1376](https://user-images.githubusercontent.com/417